FChrisF/LLCL/README.txt

   property  BalloonTitle: string; [rwd] property  OnDblClick: TNotifyEvent; [rwd]
 *: Available if LLCL_OPT_USEMENUS is not undefined
-**: Balloon notifications are possible only for Windows 2000 or newer
+**: Balloon notifications are possible only for Windows 2000+
 ***: Only for Windows 2000 or XP

 TXPManifest (XPMan - TComponent)